pat-s/roweb2/content/blog/2020-02-26-devguide-release/index.md

 ## New security guidance

  add more guidance about secrets and package development in the security chapter.

+ For further discussion on the same topic, see [this `vcr` issue about making tests pass in PRs in the absence of necessary secrets](https://github.com/ropensci/vcr/issues/137)

 ## Policy and governance changes

 ### Policy changes

-add field and laboratory reproducibility tools as a category in scope. add guidance for off-thread interaction and COIs ([`@noamross`](https://github.com/noamross), #197).
+add field and laboratory reproducibility tools as a category in scope.

+add guidance for off-thread interaction and COIs ([`@noamross`](https://github.com/noamross), #197).

+### Submission form amendments

+explicit mention of roxygen2.
+See https://yihui.org/rd2roxygen/

+explicit mention of the packaging guide and guide for authors

+explicit mention of Bioconductor like CRAN

 ### Editor guidance